100 Acts of Global Citizenship

 Debunking Myths around Menstruation

 Sanchita wrote a blog about menstruation in order to reduce misconceptions and stigma, fight taboo, and provide a platform for people working towards debunking myths around menstruation.
-She interviewed five people of different ages and interview two papers that consistently work to alleviate gender inequality in all spheres of life.
+As part of her research, she interviewed people of different ages and sourced related social media pages that work to alleviate gender inequality in all spheres of life.

 Bridging Cultures on Religious Holiday